easybuilders/easybuild-docs/docs/what-is-simplebuild.md

-# What is EasyBuild? {: #what_is_easybuild }
+# What is SimpleBuild? {: #what_is_simplebuild }

-EasyBuild is a software build and installation framework that allows you to manage (scientific) software on High Performance Computing (HPC) systems in an efficient way.
+SimpleBuild is a software build and installation framework that allows you to manage (scientific) software on High Performance Computing (HPC) systems in an efficient way.
 It is motivated by the need for a tool that combines the following features: